tdwyer/pretty-good-wallet/README.md

 --------------

-The user interface is command line based and has no GUI at the moment.

-- **Gnu Screen**
-  - **Send to Copy Buffer**
-    - `pgw -d example.com -screen`
-      - Okay, key *alice* is item 1, `1` and `Enter`
-    - Now just use the your configured keybinding to output the Copy Buffer
-      - Default Screen Keybinding is `Ctrl-A` `]`
-  - **Send to Window**
-      - In Window 3 enter `pgw -d example.com -window 2 -k alice`
-        - The password for alice@example.com is sent to the last cursor position in Window 2
-- **Direct Comman Line Invocation**
-  - Retrieved Keys and Files with a single command
-  - Currently the only way to add Keys and Files to your Vault.
-    - However, PGW provides intuitive -flags and a helpful `--help`
+The user interface is command line based.
+With it you can encrypt keys and files.
+Then you can access them in a few ways, such as send to the GNU Screen copy buffer `-screen`, GNU Screen window `-window #`, cursor position `-stdout`, or wire to a file `-stdout file.txt`.
+The X11 *Clipboard* is also destination and it selected with `-clip 1`, `2`, or `3` where `1` is Primary selection, `2` Secondary, and `3` is the Clipboard.

+PGW also provide a couple options to improve locating items and accessing them.

-- **Search Wallet in Tree View**
+- **Search the Wallet in Tree View**
   - The `tree` command is used for Fancy and Readable View of the wallet
     - If the Tree will not fit in the terminal, `less` is opened automatically
   - Search Wallet for Files and Keys